ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

     ## [1] TRUE

-At this point we might quite happy with what we have and we might decide to move on and without doing any benchmarks we might try to implement a  more complex `forwardDist`, and `reductionDist` functions.
+At this point we might be quite happy with what we have and we might decide to move on and without doing any benchmarks we might try to implement more complex `forwardDist` and `reductionDist` functions.

 We start defining non constant function for `forwardDist`  which we call `normalForwardDist` where the forward movements are sampled according to a normal distribution.
 Each walker is subject to  different parameters of  the distributions.